- Social Studies

 - reviewed and learned to consistently practice online safety.

-The seventh grade language classes are scheduled together with eighth grade classes.
+The seventh grade language classes are scheduled together.
 All three languages offered are timetabled simultaneously.

 Japanese as a Second Language